29 Signs to Check If Your Site Is Hacked

 3. Spam pages

 Malware can cause the creation of spam pages on your website that can harm your site’s reputation and lead to search engine penalties.
 These are pages that are created without the knowledge or consent of the website owner and are typically used to promote irrelevant or malicious content.
-Spam pages can take many forms, including pages that advertise counterfeit products, adult content, or even illegal activities.
+Spam pages can take many forms, including pages that advertise pharmaceuticals, counterfeit products, adult content, or even illegal activities.

 Spam pages are often created by hackers using automated scripts that exploit vulnerabilities in your website’s security.
 Once the spam pages are created, they can be difficult to detect, as they are often hidden from the website’s main navigation and are not linked to from other pages on the site.
 As a result, visitors to your website may accidentally stumble upon these pages and become exposed to harmful content.